ethereum/consensus-specs/specs/crux/design.md

 - Enter an exit queue.
 Wait for their turn to become withdrawable.
 Deposit the principal.
 Enter an entry queue.
 Wait for their turn to become active.
 - Wait for their turn to propose a block to perform a partial withdrawal.

 In average the latter will happen once every 37 days with current numbers.
-The former incurrs in costs of earnings lost while in queue and gas costs of redepositing.
+The former incurs in costs of earnings lost while in queue and gas costs of redepositing.
 This leads to an equilibrium in which the exit queue becomes at least large enough that the cost is comparable to waiting 37 days to extract funds.
 This equilibrium is not a one-time run for the exit queue, as validator rotation to compound interest will be a constant exit force, and the wait time for a proposal increases linearly with the number of active validators, so will the exit queue.

 This makes for a bad user experience, particularly for a single staker, 20% of which will have to wait for 2 months for a proposal with current numbers (presumably much more as the validator registry increases)